navikt/remove-package-versions/README.md

         GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}
 ```

-The above example will trigger the action whenever the `package` event is triggered.
-All events that can be used are found in the [GitHub documentation](https://developer.github.com/webhooks/).
+The above example will trigger the action whenever the `push` event is triggered.
+All events that can be used are found in the [GitHub documentation](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/events-that-trigger-workflows).

 ## Environment variables